We use affiliate links. If you purchase something using one of these links, we may receive compensation or commission.

-It was a common cake that popped up every Sunday morning at my Grandma’s house!
-Its buttery, cinnamon-y, crunchy streusel and crumbly base had me gulping a big glass of milk with it and wanting more STREUSEL!!
+It was a common cake that popped up every Sunday morning at my Grandma’s house, its coffee cake!

 So when I re-created this retro favorite, I did not use a baking mix but went all in with a homemade from scratch recipe that is not only GLUTEN FREE but also SUGAR FREE!